Lossless transformation of data models in Pimcore

 3. Importing the data into the Pimcore data objects

 The Pimcore objects themselves can also serve as the data source for the first step.
-To convert the data type of an object field, the first step is to read the data from the Pimcore objects.
-Then you can adjust the data type of the object field (or the object module or the field collection).
-Of course, even in this case, the data will be lost for the time being.
-But now you can import based on the raw data into the changed object fields.
+To convert the data type of an object field, the first step is to import the data from the Pimcore objects.
+You can then adjust the data type of the object field (or the object block or the field collection).
+Of course, the data is also lost in this case for the time being.
+However, you can now import the modified object fields on the basis of the raw data.

 Practical example: Converting number fields to quantity value fields

-To illustrate this, we show here how you can convert a number field into a quantity value field in an object module.
-In our example, technical data was initially stored without units, since all data was available in cm when the data model was introduced.
-In the future, however, the system should allow the units to be individually adapted during product data maintenance (e.g. length in mm, cm, m).
+To illustrate this, we will show you how you can convert a number field into a quantity value field in an object module.
+In our example, technical data was initially saved without units, as all data was available in cm when the data model was introduced.
+In future, however, the system should allow the units to be customised during product data maintenance (e.g. length in mm, cm, m).

 The initial situation is therefore a product class with an object module field.
 The associated object modules contain various number fields: